Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning: Experiment

 \subsection{Experiment Result: How competitive is SPLIT-RAG with other baselines?}

 SPLIT-RAG beats all baselines from in WebQSP and CWQ datasets, resulting in \textbf{hit rates} of \textbf{87.7} in WebQSP and \textbf{64.2} in CWQ.
-In MetaQA datasets, SPLIT-RAG also outferforms comparing LLM and KG+LLM baselines, resulting in Hit rate of \textbf{97.6} in MetaQA-3Hop and 91.8 in MetaQA-3Hop.
-Standard Embedding Methods achieved higher accuracy on MetaQA dataset due to the limit size of the KG, but \textbf{it's not comparative} with existing KG+LLM methods since they rely too much on size and structure of graphs, when applied on large knowledge base like free base, embedding baselines has \textit{much lower accuracy}.
+In MetaQA, SPLIT-RAG also outferforms comparing LLM and KG+LLM baselines, resulting in Hit rate of \textbf{97.6} in MetaQA-3Hop and 91.8 in MetaQA-3Hop.
+Standard Embedding Methods achieved higher accuracy on MetaQA dataset due to the limit size of the KG, but \textbf{it's not comparative} with existing KG+LLM methods since they rely too much on size and structure of graphs, having \textit{much lower accuracy} when applied on large knowledge base like free base.

+For \emph{latency}, SPLIT-RAG achieves markedly lower latency than ToG and RoG under identical budgets.
+For each end-to-end QA, SPLIT-RAG averages 31.6 s on WebQSP and 35.9 s on CWQ, yielding a 9.95 s reduction vs. ToG and 3.10 s vs. RoG on WebQSP; and a 11.72 s reduction vs. ToG and 5.44 s vs. RoG on CWQ (Table~\ref{tab:latency_tog_rog_split}).
+These savings are consistent with SPLIT-RAG’s subgraph-parallel retrieval and single-pass head synthesis.

 The size of knowledge base influence the retrieval process.
 In WebQSP and CWQ dataset, from Table~\ref{table:subgraphAttr} there is prominent differences in $\mathcal{G}$ Coverage(whether or not the combination of used subgraphs are enough to cover all knowledge to answer questions) between subgraphs $\mathcal{G}$ built on freebase and that on MetaQA.
 With less relation numbers and enough training questions, the subgraphs of MetaQA can cover mostly incoming rest questions.
 While in WebQSP and CWQ experiments, combinations of larger $\mathcal{G}$ are still not enough to cover many of test questions.